ElliottTradeLaboratory/DQN/README.md

 $ cd <clone root dir>/DQN/install
 $ ./install_your_linux.sh <framework name> or all
 ```
-NOTE: install_your_linux.sh calls steup.sh.　setup.sh automatically creates symbolic links to the Atari game modules included in the atari_py that is included in OpenAI Gym. 　setup.sh expected path to atari_roms of atari_py is "/usr/local/lib/python3.5/dist-packages/atari_py/atari_roms/*.bin".
+NOTE: install_your_linux.sh calls setup.sh.　setup.sh automatically creates symbolic links to the Atari game modules included in the atari_py that is included in OpenAI Gym. 　setup.sh expected path to atari_roms of atari_py is "/usr/local/lib/python3.5/dist-packages/atari_py/atari_roms/*.bin".
 If you installed atari_py to other path, you needs edit to line 19 in setup.sh to your atari_py install path.

 #### 2-4.
 Run DQN